 During WWII, Japanese soldiers commandeered the hospital and it was rumoured to be used as a mass execution hall.
 Bodies were supposedly buried in King George’s Park across the street.
 The hospital permanently closed down when Castle Peak Hospital opened in 1961.
 Tales of ghost sightings and associations with war deaths and mental illness are cast over the building.

 2 High St, Sai Wan

-What could be a highly desired property on the Peak is considered Hong Kong’s ‘most haunted’ house.
-The original owner of the mansion, estimated to have been built in the 1920s, went bankrupt, turning it over to a new owner who died inside the house; the third occupants were the Japanese army, some of whom reportedly decapitated Catholic nuns in the front yard.
+What could be a highly desired property on the Peak is considered Hong Kong’s ‘most haunted house‘.
+The original owner of the Dragon Lodge mansion (龍廬, lung lou), estimated to have been built in the 1920s, went bankrupt, turning it over to a new owner who died inside the house; the third occupants were the Japanese army, some of whom reportedly decapitated Catholic nuns in the front yard.

 At one point, the property was to be redeveloped by Hudson Group.
 However, the project was abandoned because the workers were convinced the site was haunted.
-Pictures taken by HKURBEX, an anonymous urban exploration group, show gruesome scratches all over the wallpaper, mouldy mattresses, and an exterior taken over by vines and overgrown grass.
+Pictures taken by anonymous urban exploration group URBEX show gruesome scratches all over the wallpaper, mouldy mattresses, and an exterior overtaken by vines and overgrown grass.

 32 Lugard Rd, The Peak